awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.DeleteNode.md

 ## Using the ElastiCache API<a name="Clusters.DeleteNode.API"></a>

 To remove nodes using the ElastiCache API, call the `ModifyCacheCluster` API operation with the cache cluster ID and a list of nodes to remove, as shown:
-+ `CacheClusterId` The ID of the cache cluster you want to remove nodes from\.
++ `CacheClusterId` The ID of the cache cluster that you want to remove nodes from\.
-+ `NumCacheNodes` The `NumCacheNodes` parameter specifies the number of nodes you want in this cluster after the modification is applied\.
++ `NumCacheNodes` The `NumCacheNodes` parameter specifies the number of nodes that you want in this cluster after the modification is applied\.
 + `CacheNodeIdsToRemove.member.n` The list of node IDs to remove from the cluster\.
   + `CacheNodeIdsToRemove.member.1=0004`
   + `CacheNodeIdsToRemove.member.1=0005`
 + `ApplyImmediately` Specifies whether to remove these nodes immediately or at the next maintenance window\.
-+ `Region` Specifies the region of the cluster you want to remove a node from\.
++ `Region` Specifies the AWS Region of the cluster that you want to remove a node from\.

 The following example immediately removes nodes 0004 and 0005 from the cluster my\-cluster\.